-- Action Girl — Clementine has her moments.
+- Action Girl: Clementine has her moment.

-- Artifact of Doom — Jedburgh describes plutonium in damn near these terms
+- Artifact of Doom: Jedburgh describes plutonium in damn near these terms.

-- Eagle Land — Flavor 2 is heavily leaned on.
+- Eagle Land: Flavor 2 is heavily leaned on.
 Jedburgh returns to London from a mission in El Salvador, dressed in camo gear, with a golf bag containing - aside from clubs - an assault rifle, grenades, and several empty whisky bottles; he mutters "I had to leave a man behind" in a fashion that suggests he is distraught but keeping up an implacable facade.
 He also refers to the UK as "The Third World" and that Grogan is "stirring up the natives".

-- The Eighties — And how!
+- The '80s: And how!

-- Gaia's Vengeance — the "proper" variety.
+- Gaia's Vengeance: The "proper" variety.
 Possibly.